Instagram Bombshell Rachel Bush, Wife Of NFL Player Jordan Poyer, Shows Off Killer Curves In Skin-Tight Dress

 In the same Instagram Story, Bush also shared a series of supportive messages that fans have left her through DMs, including those who praised Bush for being so positive about her figure.

 The criticism hasn’t seemed to slow Rachel Bush, who continues to use her Instagram platform to further her modeling career and sometimes give fans a glimpse of her personal life.
 Bush is very busy during the NFL season, often following her husband as the Buffalo Bills go on the road.
-She has even shown her team support in the best say she knows how — by donning a revealing bikini and showing off her curves in the middle of Buffalo’s cold winter.
+She has even shown her team support in the best way she knows how — by wearing a revealing bikini and showing off her curves in the middle of Buffalo’s cold winter.

 Rachel Bush’s fans seemed pleased with her Instagram pictures as well, leaving thousands of likes and supportive comments on nearly every shot.